Skip to Content

 Can I use fresh apples?

 Sure!
 You are welcome to play around with different types of apples!
-Granny Smith would be a great option if you want tartness in the cake while Honeycrisp will give it an extra sweetness.
-If you don’t have access to fresh apples, store-bought apple pie filling would work too.
+Granny Smith will be a great option if you want tartness in the cake, while Honeycrisp will give it an extra sweetness.
+If you don’t have access to fresh apples, store-bought apple pie filling will work, too.
 You’ll want to turn your apples into applesauce to maintain the same consistency.

 Can I use a loaf pan?